“I just want to play for fun.”

 “A gradual approach to something, taken step by step, level by level, each step or level being, of itself, easily surmountable—so that finally, quite complicated and difficult activities can be achieved with relative ease.”

-The reason many students find practice “un-fun” is that they try to climb a cliff instead of a staircase.
-They try to play a whole page at tempo when they haven’t yet mastered two bars slowly.
+The reason practice feels un-fun for so many students is that they’re trying to climb a cliff instead of a staircase.
+They try to play a full page at tempo before they’ve mastered two bars slowly.

 Beyond the Myth of “Muscle Memory”

-This is the sophisticated system our brain uses to internalize complex physical tasks—like riding a bike or typing on a keyboard—so they can be performed without conscious thought.
-Through deliberate practice, you are building Physical Fluency by taking conscious, heavy decisions and turning them into these internalized patterns.
+This is the system your brain uses to internalise complex physical tasks — like riding a bike or typing without looking at the keys — so they can be performed without conscious thought.
+Through deliberate practice, you’re taking conscious, effortful decisions and gradually internalising them until they happen automatically.

-The goal is to teach your nervous system to respond with unconscious ease.
-Once these movements are handled by your procedural memory, your mind is finally free to stop worrying about “where the fingers go” and start focusing on the actual music.
-That transition—from the struggle to the ease—is one of the most satisfying experiences a human brain can have.
+Once your nervous system has that, your mind is finally free to stop worrying about “where the fingers go” and start focusing on the music itself.
+That transition — from the struggle to the ease — is one of the most satisfying things about learning an instrument.

 The Adult Learner’s Secret Weapon: The Practice Diary